joschmaCYU/Quadruped/README.md

 Now that you have defined your goals you need to pick your parts.
 - Compute: Raspberry Pi 5 (Main ROS 2 brain) and ESP32 (Servo controller)
 - Actuators: 8x MG90S Micro Servos
-- Sensors: 2D LiDAR (for SLAM/Navigation)
+- Sensors: 2D LiDAR (for SLAM/Navigation) and an IMU
+> [!WARNING]
+> You should really use an IMU else the odometry will be very difficult to work with

 For more details see [parts](https://github.com/joschmaCYU/quadruped/blob/main/PartsREADME.md)